ezequieldonhauser/ESP8266_BOOTLOADER/README.md

 # Compile

 You can open this code with the Netbeans IDE, or just call make to compile it
+obs: you don't need the Espressif SDK to compile this project
+toolchain: xtensa-lx106-elf (GCC) 4.8.2

 # Output